Too much stress can cause problems with your mouth, teeth, and gums. You can take some steps to keep yourself healthy, though.

 What to do.
 Like canker sores, they often heal on their own in a week or so.
 But since you can spread the virus that causes them to other people, start treatment as soon as you notice one forming.

 Medications you can try include over-the-counter remedies and prescription antiviral drugs.
 Ask your doctor or dentist if either type of treatment could help you.

-What is it.
+What it is.
 Stress may make you clench and grind your teeth.
-This can happen during the day or at night, and often without your realizing it.
+This can happen during the day or at night, and often without you realizing it.